roshanwaghmare/Simple-React-application/README.md

 - now we name the file docker.dev so

 ````
  docker build .                      #will no work
-docker build -f Dockerfile.dev .  [-f means we are spicifing file to be build ]  #run
+docker build -f Dockerfile.dev .    # -f means we are spicifing file to be build

 ````